Trump says Kim has 'one shot' to show he's serious

 In particular, Trump said he expects that he will either be able to convince Canada and Mexico to significantly reshape the North American Free Trade Agreement or that he will create new trade deals with each country separately.

-But for all Trump's sunny talk about his relationships with G-7 leaders — he rated them a "10" — he left Canada without having announced a joint agreement on economic or national security issues.
-It was not clear when he departed whether the U.S. might be party to such a "communique" from the G-7 after he left or if the other countries might endorse a message without the U.S.
+Trudeau had said after Trump's exit that Canada would retaliate against U.S. tariffs.

+"Canadians are polite, we're reasonable but we also will not be pushed around," he said.

-What was evident, however, is that Trump had shaken a long-standing alliance.
+By the end of the day, it was evident that Trump had shaken a long-standing alliance.
 U.S. allies are not happy about being slapped with tariffs, and several of the countries were dumbstruck by Trump's Friday call for Russia to rejoin the league of economically powerful nations after being expelled for annexing Crimea in 2014.

 To add insult to apparent injury, Trump arrived at the conference late on Friday, forcing French President Emmanuel Macron to reschedule a meeting with him, showed up nearly 20 minutes after the planned start of a breakfast session Saturday and bolted out of town several hours before the meeting wrapped up.